sanjaymummana/Sonar-Rock-VS-Mine-Detection-with-Python/README.md

   b)Accuracy on testing data
  6)Making predictive system
  Finally after completion of project the accuracy score on testing data i got is 76.1%
- I used google collab for the project
+ I used google collab for the project ,making use of numpy , pandas using puthon along with data analysis and data mining with Logistis Regression as the machine learning model.